Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 For those looking for alternative programs in pharmaceuticals, the University of Florida offers the following programs:

-If you’re someone that values a strong opportunity to match into a residency program after your PharmD education, the University of Florida is the school for you.
+If you’re someone who values a strong opportunity to match into a residency program after your PharmD education, the University of Florida is the school for you.

 Location: Lexington, Kentucky